American Civil War: Lincoln's election

 Abraham Lincoln won the 1860 presidential election.
 Southern leaders feared Lincoln would stop slavery's expansion and put it on a course toward extinction.
 His victory triggered declarations of secession by seven slave states of the Deep South, all of whose riverfront or coastal economies were based on cotton that was cultivated by slave labor.

-Lincoln was not inaugurated until March 4, 1861, four months after his 1860 election, which afforded the South time to prepare for war.
+Lincoln was inaugurated on March 4, 1861, four months after his 1860 election, which afforded the South time to prepare for war.
 Nationalists in the North and "Unionists" in the South refused to accept the declarations of secession, and no foreign government ever recognized the Confederacy.
 The US government, under President James Buchanan, refused to relinquish the nation's forts, which the Confederacy claimed were located in their territory.

 According to Lincoln, the American people had demonstrated, beginning with their victory in the American Revolution and Revolutionary War and subsequent establishment of a sovereign nation, that they could successfully establish and administer a republic.
-Yet, Lincoln believed, a question remained unanswered: Could the nation be maintained as a republic, where its government was selected based on the people's vote, given ongoing internal attempts to destroy or separate from such a system.
+Yet, Lincoln believed, a question remained unanswered: Could the nation be maintained as a republic, with its government selected by vote of the people, in the face of internal attempts to destroy it or separate from it?